Quantitative Finance and Economics (M.S.)

 • Business Calculus (MATH 1329 or equivalent)

-• official GMAT/GRE (general test only) not required for applicants with a 3.5 overall GPA or a 3.5 GPA in your last-60-hours of undergraduate course work.
-If the GPA falls below the minimum requirement, the official GMAT or GRE (general test only) with competitive scores will be required in order to be considered.
-The Graduate College will notify applicants via email should this occur.
+• Official GRE/GMAT (general test only) test scores are not required for applicants with an overall 3.5 GPA or a 3.5 GPA in your last-60-hours of undergraduate course work.
+If your GPA falls below the minimum requirement, the official GRE/GMAT (general test only) with competitive scores will be required in order to be considered.
+Graduate Admissions will notify applicants via email should this occur.

 For potential test waiver information, please visit the McCoy College of Business GMAT/GRE Waiver website.